NJ Forest Watch States

-Sparta Mountain once again has been marked for logging, and this time it is in a “Natural Heritage Priority Site”!
-An area deemed of great ecological resource value, and yet the Division of Fish & Wildlife want to log it!
-Unbelievable!
+UDPATE April 2023….Sparta Mountain has once again has been logged, and this time it is in another “Natural Heritage Priority Site”, adjacent the Edison Bog area.
+The logged area is in “Stand 18a” and is in a steep slope area, where the DEP has created a NEW road to access the timber they want to harvest.
+This is an area deemed of great ecological resource value, and yet the Division of Fish & Wildlife has logged it!

-This runs counter to ALL good Climate Science and goals to reduce Greenhouse Gas (GHG) emissions by 2050.
+This runs counter to ALL Climate Science and goals to reduce Greenhouse Gas (GHG) emissions by 2050.
 The 2018 NJ report on Statewide Greenhouse Gas Emissions Inventory states that NJ forests sequester approximately 8% of total GHG emissions in the state.
 If the state continues to log and clear-cut our NJ public forests, the state will not make its goal to increase that percentage to 10% by 2050!

 So now that we got your attention, about the logging that’s happening on all NJ Public Lands- What can you do?

-Our group, NJ Forest Watch/Friends of Sparta Mountain, has been working for over 51/2 years with many other environmental groups on the protection and preservation of our NJ Public Forests.
+Our group, NJ Forest Watch/Friends of Sparta Mountain, has been working for over 6+ years with many other environmental groups on the protection and preservation of our NJ Public Forests.
 We are now asking the public to get further involved, as our NJ Forests are being cut down by our own DEP, Division of Fish and Wildlife, and their private partners, including NJ Audubon Society (not a chapter of National Audubon).
 These logging activities run counter to any good climate science and threaten our future.

-and Write to DEP Commissioner Shawn LaTourette at firstname.lastname@example.org
+Contact the DEP Commissioner Shawn LaTourette at firstname.lastname@example.org